 We focus on delivering high quality services to all makes & models of lifts and escalators, including installation, refurbishment, maintenance, and servicing.

-Foster and Cross' lifts can be seen all around the UK.
+Lifts can be seen all around the UK.
 We install anything from small 50kg hoists to 5 tonne goods lifts, from small stair lifts to large escalators.

 Our nationwide services include: